Flour & Spice

 Print Recipe

-A simple satisfying vegetarian curry made with chickpeas and potatoes.
+A simple incredibly satisfying vegetarian curry made with chickpeas and potatoes.

 Course: Main Course